C-Chafik/rainfall/level1/walkthrough.md

 Tho the run() function seems to be our door for the flag.

-The gets() function vulnerable to Buffer overflow attacks, and since it is used by main, we are going to attack it.
+The gets() function is vulnerable to Buffer overflow attacks, and since it is used by main, we are going to attack it.

 Since the run might be our door for the flag, we are going to overwrite the EIP (Extented Instruction Pointer) of the main, so it points to the adress of the run function.